-In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326: Measurement of Credit Losses on Financial Instruments).
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326: Measurement of Credit Losses on Financial Instruments).
 This ASU requires a financial asset measured at amortized cost basis to be presented at the net amount expected to be collected, using the Current Expected Credit Losses ("CECL") model in measuring credit losses, and enhancement of disclosures regarding credit risk.
 Under the CECL model, expected credit losses will be measured using historical experience, current conditions, and reasonable and supportable forecasts.

 Subsequently, the FASB issued ASU 2019-11, 2019-04, for codification improvements related to ASU 2016-13.
 This ASU affects loans, debt securities, net investments in leases and off-balance-sheet credit exposures, as well as any other financial assets that are not excluded from the scope and have the contractual right to receive cash.
-This ASU will be applicable for Financial Statements issued for fiscal years beginning after December 15, 2022.
-The Company is currently evaluating the impact of this ASU and does not expect there to be a material impact on its Statement of Financial Condition.
+This ASU will be applicable for the Statement of Financial Condition issued for fiscal years beginning after December 15, 2022.
+The Company is currently evaluating the impact of this ASU on its Statement of Financial Condition.